 There are no hidden costs, fees, or minimum balances.

-Betterment.com charges anywhere from 0.15% to 0.35% based on how much you have deposited and how often you deposit.
+Betterment.com charges anywhere from 0.25% to 0.40% based on how much you have deposited.

-This one fee covers everything.
-At most that's 35 cents a year for every 100 dollars deposited and you can open a trading account with as little as $250 dollars.
+This fee covers everything.
+At most that’s 40 cents a year for every 100 dollars deposited and there is no minimum balance for a trading account.

 Trading in a traditional brokerage account, even if you only made one trade a year, would cost you at least 5 bucks.